Enhancing Interpretability in Deep Reinforcement Learning through Semantic Clustering: Method

+Minimizing $\mathcal{L}_\text{FDR}$ encourages the low‑dimensional mapping to preserve the pairwise neighborhood structure of the high‑dimensional features.

-\paragraph{Modified VQ-VAE Loss} The first term in $\mathcal{L}_\text{VQ-VAE}$ from \eqref{eq:vq-vae-loss} supports input reconstruction, which our model does not need.
-The third term causes FDR features to align with their nearest VQ embeddings, while the second term moves VQ embeddings closer to adjacent FDR features.
-Therefore, we eliminate the first and third terms and modify the second term to obtain the modified VQ-VAE loss:
+\textbf{Modified VQ-VAE Loss} To perform clustering, we use the second term of $\mathcal{L}_\text{VQ-VAE}$ from \eqref{eq:vq-vae-loss}, which moves VQ embeddings closer to neighboring FDR features.
+These embeddings function similarly to centroids in online $k$-means \citep{macqueen1967some} clustering.
+Since the other terms are unnecessary for our model, we only retain and modify the second term to define the modified VQ-VAE loss:

-where $\mathbf{e}$ is the closest embedding in the codebook to the FDR feature $g(f(\mathbf{s}))$.
+where $\mathbf{e}_k$ is the closest embedding in the codebook to the FDR feature $g(f(\mathbf{s}))$.

-\paragraph{Control Factor} Since effective semantic clustering relies on a clear and distinguishable semantic distribution that is often difficult to achieve in the early stage of training, we propose an adaptive control factor strategy updated according to training performance, see \autoref{subsec:arch_hyerparams}. $f_\text{control}$ in \eqref{eq:total_loss} represents the control factor.
+\textbf{Control Factor} Since effective semantic clustering relies on a clear and distinguishable semantic distribution that is often difficult to achieve in the early stages of training, we propose an adaptive control factor ($\lambda_{\text{ctrl}}$) strategy updated according to training performance (see \autoref{subsec:arch_hyerparams}).

-\paragraph {Improved Semantic Clustering} Although $sg$ in $\mathcal{L}'_\text{VQ-VAE}$ prevents FDR features from moving to the closest VQ embeddings, when FDR features under the influence of $\mathcal{L}_\text{FDR}$ are denser, it will indirectly reduce $\mathcal{L}'_\text{VQ-VAE}$ and thus reduce $\mathcal{L}_\text{total}$.
-In other words, training jointly with $\mathcal{L}_\text{FDR}$ and $\mathcal{L}'_\text{VQ-VAE}$ decreases the sum of the distances between the FDR features in the same cluster and their VQ embedding.
-In addition, since $\mathcal{L}_\text{FDR}$ needs to make $p$ and $q$ closer, this improved cluster density from the FDR feature space is also transferred to the state feature space.
-We will demonstrate the improved semantic clustering in \autoref{sec:simulations}.
+\textbf{Improved Clustering} Our loss design not only achieves dimensionality reduction and clustering but also enhances clustering properties, making the states within each cluster more compact (smaller intra‑cluster distances) and the cluster boundaries more separable.
+This is crucial for clearly distinguishing the semantics of states at the cluster boundaries, further enhancing the model's interpretability.
+Because of the stop-gradient in $\mathcal{L}'_{\text{VQ-VAE}}$, it does not directly pull FDR features toward their nearest codebook embeddings.
+However, when the FDR features become denser during joint training with $\mathcal{L}_{\text{FDR}}$, $\mathcal{L}'_{\text{VQ-VAE}}$—and thus $\mathcal{L}_{\text{total}}$—decreases, yielding tighter clusters.
+Moreover, since $\mathcal{L}_{\text{FDR}}$ aligns the affinity matrices $p$ and $q$, this densification in the low-dimensional FDR space is reflected and propagates into the high-dimensional state features.
+We demonstrate the improved clustering in \autoref{sec:simulations} and provide more evidence of this enhanced clustering property and the intrinsic nature of semantic clustering in DRL in \autoref{subsec:intrinsic_propterty}.